financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 considered weighting the data set of transactions based on the demographic characteristics of the respondents.
-Ultimately this approach was abandoned for lack of a comparable nationally representative benchmark (though the FDIC Un/underbanked CPS supplement was considered) and because of the relatively small participant sample size of the transactional data set.
+Ultimately this approach was abandoned for lack of a comparable nationally representative benchmark (though the FDIC “How America Banks” CPS supplement was considered) and because of the relatively small participant sample size of the transactional data set.
 Additionally, because our inclusion criteria for each metric created different subsamples of participants that changed over time, weighting these subsamples for analysis on an ongoing basis could have been impractical (see “metric construction” for more information).

 **Subsample Composition**

-Because we break the overall sample into smaller subsamples based on account ownership for analysis, we also examine the demographics of individuals who have linked a specific financial account.
+Because we break the overall sample into smaller subsamples based on account ownership for analysis, we also examine the demographics of individuals who linked particular financial accounts.
 The demographic composition of these subsamples differs slightly from that of Pulse survey respondents who bank online or via a mobile device, but differences remain fairly small and intuitive (for example, individuals who linked a credit card have higher income and are more financially healthy than the other samples).